Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms

-MARL extends traditional reinforcement learning to environments with multiple learning agents, operating within the stochastic games framework where the key challenge is that each agent's learning process is affected by other learning agents.
 MARL algorithms are categorized as- a) Value-based b) Multi-Agent Deep Q-Networks c) Policy-based.
 A popular Value-based method is Q-Learning~\cite{tampuu2017multiagent}, where each agent's Q-value update rule takes in account of the optimal policy for all agents at equilibrium, governed by an evaluation operator.
 Multi-Agent Deep Q-Networks (MADQN)~\cite{orr2023multi} extend Deep Q-Networks to multi-agent settings.
 Value-based methods suffer from scalability issues due to joint action space.
 On the other hand, Policy-based methods can learn a parametrized policy for each agent $i$.
 This is the essence of MADDPG~\cite{lowe2017multi}, where each agent learns its own deterministic or stochastic policy.
 A fundamental challenge in MARL is solving stochastic games, which can be interpreted as a sequence of normal-form (matrix) games.
 Often the agents seek Nash equilibrium (NE) solutions where no agent can unilaterally improve their performance by deviating from their policy.
 The NE can also be directly fed into the Q-learning update by replacing the evaluation operator with a Nash-based operator~\cite{hu2003nash}.
 However finding and converging to such equilibrium remains computationally challenging.
 Consequently, one can replace explicit equilibrium computation with learned policies guarded by a reachability certified safety module.
 Layered Safe MARL \cite{choi2025resolving} trains a policy to minimize multi-agent conflicts and then applies a CBVF \cite{choi2021robust} reachability based safety filter to resolve the hardest pairwise interactions, yielding safe, efficient navigation in dense traffic and drone swarm hardware tests.

-\textbf{SMG implications (MARL).} In active SMGs, MARL naturally models strategic coupling and heterogeneous costs, but requires $(i)$ {safety layers} (e.g., CBF filters) to avoid catastrophic off-equilibrium play, $(ii)$ {symmetry-breaking} priors or norms to reduce inefficient equilibria, and $(iii)$ {partial observability handling} (occlusions) via belief or prediction modules.
-With respect to SMGs, MARL can improve fairness and reduce IS.